top of page

 And that's it!
 Once you've completed these steps, the Merge Duplicate Tickets app will automatically handle the merging process for you.
 This means your team won't have to merge tickets manually, saving time and reducing the risk of errors.

-Merging Duplicate Tickets is Vital For Your Customers and Team
+Merging Duplicate Tickets Is Vital for Your Customers and Team

 Merging duplicate tickets manually can be a time-consuming and error-prone process, leading to various issues such as wasted agent time, customer confusion, and a negative impact on the company's professionalism.